-The documents required for foreign company registration depends on the way a foreign company will be starting the business in India.
+The documents required for foreign company registration depend on the way a foreign company will be starting its business in India.
 The documents as per the type of foreign company are as follows-

 - Wholly-owned subsidiary Company: For such a foreign company registration, the following documents must be submitted and must be certified by the Indian Consulate or Consular-